How do I get help?

 Fairbanks offers inpatient and outpatient alcohol and drug addiction treatment programs for adult men and women, young adult males and adolescents.
 Some of our programs – such as detox and rehab – require you to stay at Fairbanks during the day and night, while others allow you to come to Fairbanks during the day but go back to your home or supportive living environment at night.

-We also offer long-term residential programs for men and women, recovery management and Hope Academy, the recovery high school at Fairbanks.
+We also offer long-term residential programs for men and women, recovery management and adolescent programs.

 What should I bring with me for an assessment?